lucasfcosta/blog/_posts/2017-05-08-All-About-Recursion-PTC-TCO-and-STC-in-JavaScript.md

 However, as you might imagine, there's a lack of consolidated and easy-to-use tools for this and it also requires more memory to store all these frames in another place (which might not be a problem in a development environment).

-Finally, using a shadow stack still does not solve the problem of the `Error.stack` property if we have Tail Call Optimization, because when that happens we start using `goto` statements and not adding any frames to the stack trace.
-This means that when an error is created it might not have the function it was inside in the stack, because we got to that statement by jumping to a label and not by calling that function as we would normally do.
+Finally, using a shadow stack still does not solve the problem of the `Error.stack` property if we have Tail Call Optimization because when that happens we start using `goto` statements and not adding any frames to the stack trace.
+This means that when an error is created it might not have the function it was inside in the stack because we got to that statement by jumping to a label and not by calling that function as we would normally do.

-If you're curious about that, take a loot at [this excellent blog post by Michael Saboff](https://webkit.org/blog/6240/ecmascript-6-proper-tail-calls-in-webkit/) about how WebKit handles tail calls.
+If you're curious about that, take a look at [this excellent blog post by Michael Saboff](https://webkit.org/blog/6240/ecmascript-6-proper-tail-calls-in-webkit/) about how WebKit handles tail calls.

 <br>